The myth of the manufacturing jobs renaissance - Local News 8

 Fighting currency manipulation, Scott says, keeps US products competitive — the best way to preserve American manufacturing for the future.

 “We are standing on the precipice, hanging on the edge of a recession,” Scott says.
-“If nothing is done to our undervalued currency, we will see continued erosion in manufacturing over time.”
+“If nothing is done to our overvalued currency, we will see continued erosion in manufacturing over time.”

-Note: Correction: An earlier version of this story misstated a quote from Scott